 We will review probability and statistics (Stock and Watson, chapters 2-3) as needed along the way.
 The relevant topics include:

 - Random variables, probability distributions, and densities.
 Expectations.
 Multivariate distributions, conditional distributions, and independence.
-Special distributions: Bernoulli, normal, chi-squared, F, and T. - Large sample theory. - Estimators and their properties.
+Special distributions: Bernoulli, normal, chi-squared, F, and T. - Estimators and their properties.
 Confidence intervals and hypothesis testing.